Dynamic Origin-Destination Matrix Prediction with Line Graph Neural Networks and Kalman Filter: Methodology

-The GCN approximates the dynamic evolution of link flows.
-In our O-D prediction problem, we need to represent the evolution from links $E$ to nodes $V$.
-In this part, we transform the original directed graph $G = (V, E)$ into corresponding line graph and show the structure of L-GCN.
+In our O-D prediction problem, we need to represent the evolution from links $\mathcal{E}$ to nodes $\mathcal{V}$.
+In this section, we would transform the original directed graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ into corresponding line graph and show the structure of L-GCN.

-Consider a directed graph such as that in Fig. \ref{fig:incidence_matrix}.
-We can transform the original graph into corresponding line graph and use the notation $L(G)$ to represent this operation.
-The line graph represents adjacencies between edges of $G$.
-We use an incidence matrix $\mathbf{P}$ to represent the aggregation relationship from links to nodes.
-Take node $i$ in Fig. \ref{fig:incidence_matrix} for example, $P_{ij}$ represents the link starting from node $i$ and denotes the outflow from node $i$.
-Then we set the corresponding value in the incidence matrix to be $1$.
-Accordingly, $P_{ji}$ represents the inflow and the value is $-1$.
-If there is no connection between links and nodes, we should set the value in the incidence matrix to be $0$.
+Consider a directed graph such as that in Figure \ref{fig:line_graph_transformation}.
+The original graph can be transformed into corresponding line graph.
+Let $\mathcal{L}(\mathcal{G})$ represent this operation.
+The line graph represents adjacent relationship between edges of $\mathcal{G}$.
+An incidence matrix $\mathbf{P}$ is used to represent the aggregation from links to nodes (Figure \ref{fig:matrix_iteration}).
+Consider node $i$ and node $j$ in the graph $\mathcal{G}$.
+When $P_{ij}$ represents the link starting from node $i$ and the outflow of node $i$, the value in the incidence matrix is $1$.
+When $P_{ij}$ denotes the inflow of node $i$, the corresponding value is $-1$.
+If there is no connection between a link and a node, the value in the incidence matrix is $0$.

-In Fig. \ref{fig:incidence_matrix}, we have the node adjacency matrix $\mathbf{A}_N$, the link adjacency matrix $\mathbf{A}_L$ and the incidence matrix $\mathbf{P}$.
+In Figure \ref{fig:line_graph}, we would obtain the node adjacency matrix $\mathbf{A}_N$, the link adjacency matrix $\mathbf{A}_L$ and the incidence matrix $\mathbf{P}$.
 Chen et al. \cite{chen2018supervised} proposed the Line Graph Neural Networks (LGNNs) that considered the interaction between nodes and links.
-LGNN includes the evolution of original graph $G$, the evolution of line graph $L(G)$ and the interaction between them.
-However, this structure requires extensive information exchange between nodes and links, which can increase computing burden in practice.
-In our approach, We relax some connections in LGNN and only consider the evolution of link flows and the aggregation of link flows.
-The evolution of link flows is denoted by GCN and the aggregation of link flows is represented by the incidence matrix $\mathbf{P}$.
+LGNN includes the evolution of original graph $\mathcal{G}$, the evolution of line graph $\mathcal{L}(\mathcal{G})$, and the interaction between them.
+However, this structure requires extensive information exchange between nodes and links, which would increase computing burden in practice.
+In our approach, we relax some connections in LGNN and only consider the link graph convolution and node graph convolution (Figure \ref{fig:matrix_iteration}).
+The evolution of link flows is denoted by the GCN, the aggregation of link flows is represented by the incidence matrix $\mathbf{P}$, and the node graph convolution is also given by the GCN.
 The proposed L-GCN is shown as follows: